10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Best for

 Azure Database for PostgreSQL is Microsoft’s managed community PostgreSQL service, delivered as Flexible Server.
-It is the hyperscaler choice for teams already on Azure, with enterprise controls and one useful cost feature: you can stop an instance and pause compute billing when it is idle.
+It is the hyperscaler choice for teams already on Azure, with enterprise controls and one useful cost feature.
+You can stop an instance and pause compute billing when it is idle.
 Note that Azure SQL Database is a separate product running the SQL Server engine, not PostgreSQL, so it is not a like-for-like Postgres swap.

 Regions / locations